 Many of our programs and fundraisers require an “all hands” approach and Sign Up Genius is the tool we use to explain specific needs for these efforts.
 All members are automatically put on the Sign Up Genius list and will receive news of new opportunities to join in via email throughout the year.

 For many years, the Rowayton Gardners have provided the Rowayton Library with a plant (on loan) or arrangement of flowers for its circulation desk.
-Contact Judy Heilman if you are willing to bring something in and she will find you a date.
+Contact Judy Heilmann if you are willing to bring something in and she will find you a date.

 RCC ROSE GARDEN (Stella Thomas)

 Join the team that cares for the long garden that borders the Library’s lower parking lot on the grounds of Rowayton Community Center!
 Learn how to prune and what to weed in this long perennial bed that features peonies, roses, irises and other perennials with a sprinkling of spring annuals.
-The group generally meets from 8:30 to 10 am on Monday mornings April through October, weather permitting.
+The group generally meets from 8:30 to 10 am on Monday morning, April through October, weather permitting.
 Stella will always send an email prior to the work session to confirm it.
 Bring your own gloves, hat and favorite tools.
 Click here to add your name to Stella’s email list and join in the fun!RCC BORDERS & FOUNDATION PLANTINGS (Phyllis Padro)

-POTTING SHED VEGGIE PATCH (Sarah Little & Gary Leeds)
+POTTING SHED VEGGIE PATCH (Gary Leeds)